 16 Low Pavement

-I love this place, but it’s only little and you can’t always get in.
+I love this place, and it’s certainly one of the best cafe’s in Nottingham, but it’s only little and you can’t always get in.
 When the weather gets warmer there is additional seating outside.
 I mean, these guys also take their coffee seriously (the owner has worked in the family coffee shop business since he was a wee bairn) roasting in house too.
 However, it’s not just the coffee that draws me to this place :

 Cartwheel Coffee attracts the cool people.
 I don’t know why it does and I don’t really care, but I love to pretend I’m cool too!
 People turn up in their cool shoes with their cool hairdo’s and cool friends and they just enjoy a coffee like it’s the most natural thing in the world.
 Well I suppose it is – but how do they do it looking so cool?
 I promise to spend more time here, learning their technique so as I can pass on all the intel to you guys.